matt769/Hexapod/README.md

 The robot can then be controlled primarily using the `changeBody()` and `setWalk()` functions.
 The `update()` function should be called for every 'small' time step.
 In these examples it's done at 50hz.

-Other aspects of its movement can be changed through the other public functions.
+Other aspects of its movement can be changed through the public functions.

 ```
 bool clearMovement();